Lexicon

 via Frederick Soddy

-Frederick Soddy's term for physical wealth: the stock of usable arrangements that sustain life—food, shelter, machines, fuel, infrastructure.
-Unlike debt, which is a numerical relation and grows without physical constraint under compound interest, wealth obeys the Second Law.
+Frederick Soddy's term for physical wealth: the stock of usable arrangements that sustain life — food, shelter, machines, fuel, infrastructure.
+Unlike debt, which is a numerical relation that grows without physical constraint under compound interest, wealth obeys the Second Law.
 It faces continuous dissipation; maintenance is required to prevent order sliding into disorder.
-The distinction matters because ledger entries can multiply indefinitely while the physical base cannot.
+Ledger entries can multiply indefinitely while the physical base cannot.
 Soddy wrote in the 1920s against the backdrop of war reparations and debt claims that exceeded any conceivable productive capacity; the physics has not changed.

 Witness Classes (A2c)